skytable/docs/docs/actions/EXISTS.md

 :::

-Check if 'n' keys exist in the current table
+Check if 'n' keys exist in the current table.
+This will return the number of keys that exist as an unsigned integer.